 So how easy is it to make?
 How long will it take?
 Can this be done on Christmas day?!
 Well – never fear – its a prep in advance and store in the fridge kind of recipe.
 So you can lovingly make the silky, creamy gorgonzola sauce a couple of days before – with no need to rush, no panic and no stress.
 You can make it perfect and then pour into a container and keep in the fridge until Christmas day arrives!
 Likewise for the sprouts – get them peeled and prepped and leave in the fridge ready to cook on the big day.

 When you’re ready to cook just spread out the prepared sprouts in a shallow baking dish, pour over the sauce and then pop in the oven and leave to simmer and bubble for at least 30 minutes.
 The result: just perfection.

-For another easy side dish you can prep in advance check out my honey roast root vegetables with garlic and thyme.
-Or for a make ahead Christmas day starter have a look at my sticky king prawns. 🙂 For more cheese sauce ideas have a look at my indulgent fish pie.
+For another easy side dish you can prep in advance check out my honey glazed carrots and parsnips.
+Or for a make ahead Christmas day starter have a look at my honey glazed griddled prawns. 🙂 For more cheese sauce ideas have a look at my indulgent fish pie or cauliflower cheese.

 Christmas Sprouts in Gorgonzola cheese sauce

 - 100 g shallots 4 or 5 finely chopped

 Prepare the sprouts

 - Remove the loose outer leaves, trim away any excess stem and then slice in half.
 Any larger sprouts slice into quarters.

 - Place in a dish/container and put to one side.